GodswillEdet/GeeMail/README.md

 pip install -r requirements.txt
 ```

-5. Generate a new secret key.
+5. Generate a new secret key

 6. Make your migrations.